hotNipi/node-red-contrib-ui-level/README.md

 ![node-red-dashboard-ui-level.JPG](img/node-red-dashboard-ui-level.JPG)

-Since version 0.0.14 the resolution of stripes has 3 options

 ![node-red-dashboard-ui-level-shapes.JPG](img/node-red-dashboard-ui-level-shapes.JPG)

 # Requirements
-Node-Red v19.4 or greater
+Node-Red v19.4 or greater.
-Node-Red-dashboard v2.13.0 or greater
+Node-Red-dashboard v2.13.0 or greater.
+For best user experiences it is reccomended to use Node-Red-dashboard v2.15.0 or creater.
 # Configuration and behavior
 Widget has 3 different layouts: Single Horizontal, Pair Horizontal and Single Vertical.